Eureka Rebellion: Escalating violence as military convoy looted

-Foot police reinforcements arrived in Ballarat on 19 October 1854, with a further detachment of the 40th (2nd Somersetshire) Regiment of Foot a few days behind.
+Foot police reinforcements arrived in Ballarat on 19 October 1854.
+A further detachment of the 40th (2nd Somersetshire) Regiment of Foot arrived a few days behind.
 On 28 November, the 12th (East Suffolk) Regiment of Foot arrived to reinforce the government camp in Ballarat.
-As they moved alongside where the Eureka Stockade was about to be erected, there was a clash where a drummer boy John Egan and several other members of the convoy were attacked by a mob looking to loot the wagons.
-Tradition variously had it that Egan was either killed there and then or, alternatively, that he was the first casualty of the fighting on the day of the battle.
-However, his grave in Old Ballarat Cemetery was removed in 2001 as a result of research carried out by Dorothy Wickham that shows Egan actually survived and died in Sydney in 1860.
+As they moved alongside where the Eureka Stockade was about to be erected, members of the convoy were attacked by a mob looking to loot the wagons.

 By the beginning of December, the police contingent at Ballarat had been surpassed by the number of soldiers from the 12th and 40th regiments.
 The strength of the various units in the government camp was: 40th regiment (infantry): 87 men; 40th regiment (mounted): 30 men; 12th regiment (infantry): 65 men; mounted police: 70 men; and the foot police: 24 men.